Licenses, Permits & Stamps

-Lottery permit winners may claim their permit(s) by going to any license agent or via the Internet.
-See the corresponding lottery permit “pick up” dates listed in this Digest for beaver/otter, black bear and fall turkey permits.
-Recall that at the time of application, you paid only the non-refundable $2 application fee; the actual permit fee must still be paid.
-At license agents, be sure to bring your CID; tell the agent you’re there to pick up your Fish and Wildlife-awarded lottery permit.
-Permits claimed via the Internet are subject to an additional convenience fee and will take 7–10 business days to arrive.
+Lottery permit winners may claim their permit(s) at any license agent or via the Internet.
+See the corresponding lottery permit claim dates listed in this Digest for beaver/otter and spring turkey permits.
+At the time of application, the hunter paid only the non-refundable $2 application fee; the actual permit fee must still be paid.
+Bring your CID# to the license agent to claim your Fish and Wildlife-awarded lottery permit.
+Internet-claimed permits are subject to an additional convenience fee and will arrive via mail in 7–10 business days.

 Purchasing Non-lottery and Unclaimed Lottery Permits

 Leftover (unclaimed) lottery permits and non-lottery permits are available at license agents and online.
 Internet permit purchases CANNOT be printed at home.
 Plan ahead, as it may take 7–10 business days for your permit(s) to arrive.
 During every transaction there are several opportunities to review your information for accuracy.
 A complete review at each step will allow you to make corrections, if necessary.
 Note: Once a purchase transaction is complete there will be NO refunds or exchanges.
 When purchasing permits at a license agent, speed your transaction by presenting to the agent a written note with your CID# and DOB, plus the season and zone of your permit choices.

 - Beaver and otter trapping are allowed by special permit only.